-- 1. Upon receipt of a housing offer letter, an applicant can contact the AMP administrator or designee to schedule an appointment to view the offered unit. - 2.
-The applicant must accept or refuse the offered unit after it has being shown and must notify the Applicant Leasing Center (ALC) in person within the timeframe specified in the housing offer letter. - 3.
-If the applicant accepts the offered unit, ALC will complete the process of eligibility screening and forward documentation to the AMP Administrator or designee.
+- 3. If the applicant accepts the offered unit, ALC will complete the process of eligibility screening and forward documentation to the AMP Administrator or designee.
 Once the AMP Administrator or designee receives the documentation from ALC, the AMP administrator or designee will execute a lease with the applicant.
 If the applicant refuses the unit, the applicant must provide a signed statement explaining the reason for the refusal.
-ALC is then responsible for making the "good cause" determination (see Section J below).

-J. Good Cause for Applicant Refusal of Unit Offer
+ALC is then responsible for making the "good cause" determination (see Section J below). - M. Good Cause for Applicant Refusal of Unit Offer

-If an applicant or resident does not accept the unit and presents clear evidence that acceptance of the offer of a suitable vacancy will result in undue hardship (see examples below) not related to federal, state, and local antidiscrimination laws regarding fair housing, the applicant will be entitled to another offer.
+If an applicant or resident does not accept the unit and presents clear evidence that acceptance of the offer of a suitable vacancy will result in undue hardship (see examples below) not related to federal, state, and local anti-discrimination laws regarding fair housing, the applicant will be entitled to another offer.

 - 1. Examples of good cause for refusal of an offer of housing are: - a) The unit being offered to the applicant family is not ready for occupancy. - b) Hardship in retaining employment or attending specialty education, job training, or educational program for children with disabilities due to a lack of transportation, so that accepting the unit offer would require the adult family member to quit a job, drop out of an educational institution or job training program, or take a child out of an educational program for children with disabilities. - c) The family demonstrates that accepting the offer will place a family member's life, health or safety in jeopardy.
 The family must provide specific and compelling documentation such as restraining orders, other court orders, or risk assessments from a law enforcement agency.
-Reasons offered must be specific to the family.

-- A victim of domestic violence, dating violence, sexual assault or stalking does not believe the unit is safe pursuant to 24 CFR §5.2005(e)(1)(iii).
+Reasons offered must be specific to the family. - d) A victim of domestic violence, economic abuse, technological abuse, dating violence, sexual assault or stalking does not believe the unit is safe pursuant to 24 CFR §5.2005(e)(1)(iii).
 See Chapter XIV-Violence Against Women Act of this ACOP for additional details. - e) A health professional verifies temporary hospitalization or recovery from illness of the principal household member, other household members (each as listed on final application) or live-in aide necessary to the care of the principal household member. - f) The unit is inappropriate for the applicant's disability, or the family does not need the accessible features in the unit offered and does not want to be subject to the 30-day notice to move. - g) An elderly or disabled family makes the decision not to occupy or accept occupancy in designated housing. - 2.
 If good cause is verified, the refusal of the offer shall not require the applicant to be removed from the waiting list or otherwise affect the family's position on the waiting list.
 The applicant will receive another housing offer upon unit availability.

-K. Recordkeeping Requirements for Applicants
+N. Recordkeeping Requirements for Applicants